dfinity/quill/docs/cli-reference/quill-account-balance.md

 # quill account-balance

-Queries a ledger account balance.
+Queries a ledger account for its balance.

 ## Basic usage